glFusion/shop/README.md

 This version of the Shop plugin requires at least version 1.0.7 of the lgLib plugin for supporting functions.

+## Considerations if you have the Paypal Plugin installed
+  - If you have Paypal version 0.6.1 or later installed, data from that plugin is automatically transferred into the Shop plugin.
+  - If you have an earlier version installed, you *must* either disable the Paypal plugin or update it to v0.6.1+.
+There will be function name conflicts if you don't do this and Shop cannot be installed.
+  - The Shop plugin is initially visible only to Administrators.
+Before opening the store publicly you should disable the Paypal plugin.
+A message is displayed on the Shop pages as a reminder.
+  - You will need to manually change any autotags or other explicit links to the Paypal plugin.
+  - You may wish to enable rewrite rules on your server to redirect `/paypal/` to `/shop/` for search engines and external links.

+Shop and Paypal (0.6.1+) both contain wrapper functions to support the `service_XXX_paypal()` functions, and will not load those functions if they're already defined.
+If both plugins are enabled there is no way to know which version of the function will be loaded so you should disable Paypal as soon as possible.

+If you have the Paypal plugin version 0.6.0 and choose to disable it during installation, you can still migrate data from it into the Shop plugin.
+Open the Shop administration area and click on the `Maintenance` menu option.
+If the following conditions are met you can migrate data from the Paypal plugin:
+  - There have been no orders entered in the Shop plugin.
+  - There have been
 ## Installation
 Installation is accomplished by using the glFusion automated plugin installer.

-If you have the Paypal plugin installed:
-  - version 0.6.1 or later, data from that plugin is automatically transferred into the Shop plugin.
-  - If you have an earlier version installed, you *must* either disable the Paypal plugin or update it to v0.6.1+.
-There will be function name conflicts if you don't do this.
+When the Shop plugin is first installed, it is only available to members of the Root group.
+To open the shop publicly, set the `Enable public access` setting to `Yes` in the plugin's global configuration.

 ## Plugin APIs
 Plugins may leverage this plugin to process payments and have their products included in the catalog.